Are Pre-Workout Supplements Good or Bad for You?

 Are pre-workouts bad for you?

 Sports nutrition is evolving faster than it ever has.
-In this day and age, you’d be hard-pressed to find anyone that hasn’t heard about pre-workout supplements.
+Most athletes and gym-goers have tried dietary supplements to help them achieve their goals.
+What was once basic milk powder, sports nutrition has grown to include various classes of products ranging from protein powders, BCAAs, testosterone boosters, and nootropics.
+The most common supplement athletes take to improve performance in the gym are pre-workout supplements.
 Whether used for building muscle or improving sports performance, pre-workout products are used by everyone from the average gym-goer to professional athletes.

 What is a pre-workout supplement?

-Pre-workout supplements are formulations of dietary supplements designed to improve exercise performance.
-Such supplements are designed to increase energy, increase endurance, increase blood flow (vascularity), boost strength, and help stimulate muscle growth.
-These supplements are taken prior to the workout and typically come either as a flavored powder or in pill form.
+A pre-workout supplement is a dietary supplement formulated to improve exercise performance during your workout.
+Normally taken within an hour before exercise, these supplements are designed to increase energy, increase endurance, increase blood flow (vascularity), boost strength, and help stimulate muscle growth.
+These supplements often contain stimulants such as caffeine or may be stimulant-free.
+These supplements come either as a flavored powder or in pill form.

 Do pre-workouts really work?